kerosene5/azure-flight-analytics-lakehouse/README.md

 ## Project Overview

-i'd like to use adf to orchestrate everything while using databricks notebooks to run the sripts. for now, bronze to silver is in progress, and i really wanna just finish all this by the time monday rolls around so i can focus on other things.
+i'd like to use adf to orchestrate everything while using databricks notebooks to run the sripts. for now, bronze to silver is in progress, and i really wanna just finish all this by the time monday rolls around so i can focus on other things. doesnt look lik ethings will be done by monday:(

 ### Roadmap